marshmallow-code/marshmallow/docs/quickstart.rst

         MarshallingError: "foo" is not a valid email address.

-    Alternatively, can also register a custom error handler function for a serializer using the :func:`error_handler <Serializer.error_handler>` decorator.
+    Alternatively, you can also register a custom error handler function for a serializer using the :func:`error_handler <Serializer.error_handler>` decorator.

     .. code-block:: python